-So, what would be the possible pros and cons of the German shepherd breed whether male or female?
+So, what would be the pros and cons of the German shepherd breed whether male or female?

 There are inevitably some inherent personality traits in every dog breed.
 Hence, it becomes important to mention the pros and cons that a German shepherd as your first dog would possess.
 The males are highly protective but aggressive and stubborn as well, whereas the females are gentler and more obedient but not so good as guard dogs.

 Both the genders have their goods and bads.
 Knowing that would also help you to decide between a male vs female German shepherd, which one will fit in your life and your house better.

 - Since males are highly protective and territorial about their living place, they are the perfect guard dogs.
 They will never allow any intruder or an unknown person to break-in the wake of the night.
 Also, their wolf-like appearance helps to instill fear in the minds of the intruders.
 Moreover, if you live in a place where there is a chance to encounter any wild animal, then the GSDs will protect your home instead of running away.